 1. Go back to school or taking online education courses (at low or no cost)

 Going back to school is a huge commitment and might take away from your current earnings, but it also greatly expands your future opportunities.
 If you are not ready to go back to traditional school, there are plenty of online educational resources that are free or low-cost.
-These include Harvard University’s courses and Coursera, which can give you the skills you need to advance in your career or start a new one.

 If you do want to go to school to earn a degree, there is financial aid available to low-income families for this, too.
 Some of the most popular forms of aid include federal, state, and college-specific grants, as well as private scholarships.